openeuler-mirror/A-Tune/README.md

 systemctl start atune-engine
 ```

-#### Check the atuned or atune-engine service status.
+#### Check the status of the atuned and atune-engine services.

 ```bash
 systemctl status atuned
 systemctl status atune-engine
 ```

-### 3、Generate AI models.
+### 3. Generate AI models.

-You can save the newly collected data to the A-Tune/analysis/dataset directory and run the model generation tool to update the AI model in the A-Tune/analysis/models directory.
+You can save the newly collected data to the **A-Tune/analysis/dataset** directory and run the model generation tool to update the AI model in the **A-Tune/analysis/models** directory.

 **Format**